Democrats' hopes rest on Biden in high-stakes debate

 Foreign policy is expected to be a major topic.
 Republicans are eager to take the Obama administration to task over last month's attacks on U.S. diplomatic missions in the Middle East.
 Biden, 69, the former chairman of the Senate Foreign Relations and Judiciary committees, will be ready to point out the lack of international experience on the Romney-Ryan ticket.

-U.S. Senator Bill Nelson, who is running for re-election in Florida, ignored the strategy used by his fellow Democrats of playing down their chances in the debate, and clearly predicted victory.
+U.S. Senator Bill Nelson, who is running for re-election in Florida, ignored a strategy used by his fellow Democrats of playing down their chances in the debate, and clearly predicted victory.

 "Joe Biden will make mincemeat of Paul Ryan," he said.

-Romney won the support of Billy Graham in a visit to the 94-year-old evangelical leader in North Carolina.
-Graham's support is especially meaningful for Romney since some conservative Christians have been suspicious of the candidate's Mormon faith.

-Biden did a walkthrough of the debate site before spending the afternoon at a private home.
-Aides said Biden and his family were grilling chicken for dinner before heading to the debate.
+The vice president did a walkthrough of the debate site before spending the afternoon at a private home.

 But he also has a reputation for gaffes, including a recent remark that the middle class has been "buried for the last four years" - almost the span of Obama's presidency - by a bad economy.